 Costs incurred before the start of the project will not be accepted, regardless of when they were paid.
 Similarly, costs incurred after project completion will not be accepted.
 However, the invoice may be dated after the funding period, provided that the cost has accrued on an accruals basis during the project.
 For example, invoices for outsourced services may arrive and may be paid only after the end of the validity of the funding decision.
 The invoice is acceptable as project costs if the work on which the invoice is based was carried out while the decision was active.

-The auditor’s report must be submitted to the Academy’s Registrar’s Office within three months of the end of the funding period.
+The auditor’s report must be submitted to the Research Council's Registrar’s Office within three months of the end of the funding period.
 The cost of the auditing must be included in the last request for payment.
-The auditor’s report template is available on this page, and it serves as the basis of the audit regardless of when the funding decision was made.
+The auditor’s report template is available on the page How to use funding (under ‘Forms’), and it serves as the basis of the audit regardless of when the funding decision was made.